 What are the differences in costs between luxury RV parks, budget-friendly parks, and free dispersed camping options in Utah?

-Free dispersed camping on BLM or national forest lands typically offers no amenities but is free, though users must be self-sufficient.
+Free dispersed camping on BLM or national forest lands typically offers fewer amenities compared to paid options—often no amenities at all—but is free, though users must be self-sufficient.